"Jesus feeds the five thousand" is the only miracle by Jesus that is recorded in all four Gospels; and they all vary somewhat in their accounts.

 The Sea of Galilee has had a number of names over the centuries, but most seem to think it was called the Sea of Galilee during Jesus time.
 The city of Tiberias is believed to have been founded around 20AD.

-John specifically refers to these signs as the healing of the sick; and these signs are what led these people to follow, and seek Jesus.
+John specifically refers to the signs, (He was doing on this day), as "the healing of the sick; " The signs are what led these people to follow Jesus.

 Jesus would have been traveling eastward, so the mountain mentioned would be in what is now the Golan Heights, bordering Syria.